twigglits/MacbookPro14-2Ubuntu/README.md

 # MacbookPro14-2Ubuntu
 A guide for installing Ubuntu LTS 20.04 on the Macbook Pro 14,2 Model

+What works:
+*Brightness control
+*Camera input
+*Keyboard
+*Trackpad
+*Audio I/O
+*Sleep
+*5 GHz Wifi band only

+What doesn't work:
+*2.4 GHz Wifi band

+To be improved:
+Any help with instructions for getting 2.4 GHz wifi networking enabled will be greatly appreciated!

 1. Install modified iso from here:

 https://github.com/marcosfad/mbp-ubuntu/releases